Stellantis/api-standards/api-style-guide.md

 IBM API Connect, PSA's API manager, natively interfaces with Swagger, meaning a well designed Swagger heavily accelerates the API's publication process.
 Before submitting an REST API for deployment, conception/development teams MUST :
 * Provide a Swagger file describing the API
 * Ensure the file reflects its implementation
-* Ensure the file file contains all of the information listed in the [Publication Guide](toprovide)
+* Ensure the file file contains all of the information required for publication.

 # HTTP Protocol